johnnchung/Inventory-Tracking-Application/README.md

 - Unit Testing: Jest

 ## Demo
-A demo can be found on Replit here.
+A demo can be found on Replit by clicking the link [here](https://replit.com/@JohnChung4/Shopify-Back-End-Challenge).

 ## Installation and Local Setup
 1. Download Node